 - litre is abbreviated to L

 - fluid ounces are abbreviated to fl oz

 Basic baking conversions to remember for volumes

 While teaspoons and tablespoons are common in many countries, they aren't common everywhere.
-Furthermore, 1 teaspoon can mean different volumes, depending on the location, though commonly, the conversions for volumes are as follows:
+Furthermore, 1 teaspoon or 1 tablespoon can mean different volumes, depending on the location, though commonly, the conversions for volumes are as follows:

 - 60 mL is ¼ cup

 - 180 mL is ¾ cup

 - 8 fl oz is 250 mL or 1 cup

 - 32 fl oz is 1 L